 Today, BTES serves more than 34,000 electric customers with only 68 employees.
 BTES and its employees have received many awards, including the American Public Power Association’s (APPA) E.F.
 Scattergood System Achievement Award in 1994, 2009 and 2021; the Tennessee Center for Performance Excellence Award of Excellence in 1994 and 2012; the Tennessee Municipal Electric Power Association’s (TMEPA) Community Service Award in 2010 and 2019; APPA’s Community Service Award in 1997, 2010 and 2017; the Malcolm Baldrige National Quality Award in 2017; and is an APPA Diamond Level RP3 Recipient, among many others.

-We are proud of the accolades we have received over the years, but we are most proud of the confidence and support our customers have shown us through almost 75 years of change.
+We are proud of the accolades we have received over the years, but we are most proud of the confidence and support our customers have shown us through more than 75 years of change.
 We thank you and look forward to the next 75 years and the exciting changes that will make BTES and our entire community even better!